 Where is my Maine Disaster Relief Payment?

 The Maine Disaster Relief Program was designed by the Legislature and Governor Mills to support Maine people who worked amid the pandemic, to be administered by Maine Revenue Services.
+Maine Revenue Services issued $285 Disaster Relief Payments to eligible Maine citizens from early November 2021 through April 2022.

-The below FAQs provide additional information about eligibility criteria, timing, and other details.
+The FAQs below provide additional information about eligibility criteria, timing, and other details.

 - My mailing address changed after I filed my income tax return.
 Will my payment be forwarded to my new address?